 Fumiyo Ikeda (JP)

-Renan Martins (BR)
+Renan Martins De Oliveira (BR)

 Igor Shyshko (BY)

 Igor Shyshko studied ballet and modern dance at the University of Culture of Minsk between 1993 and 1997, then moved toBrussels to become a student at P.A.R.T.S.; he graduated in June 2000.
-At P.A.R.T.S., Shyshko performed in Donne-moi quelque chose qui ne meure pas by Claire Croizé, Milky Way by Thomas Hauert, and Selfwriting by Jonathan Burrows.
+At P.A.R.T.S., Shyshko performed in ‘Donne-moi quelque chose qui ne meure pas’ by Claire Croizé, Milky Way by Thomas Hauert, and Selfwriting by Jonathan Burrows.
 In 1998, he worked as a trainee with Anne Teresa De Keersmaeker and Rosas during the creation of Drumming.
 In 2000, he contributed as a dancer to the creation of Rush, a choreography by Akram Khan.
 That same year, he became a member of Rosas, dancing in the revival of Drumming.
 He also contributed to the creation of Rain, April Me, The Repertory Evening, Bitches Brew/Tacoma Narrows, Kassandra, Zeitung, and The Song, and to the revivals of Mozart/Concert Arias, Raga for the Rainy Season/A Love Supreme, D’un soir un jour, Bartók/Beethoven/Schönberg: Repertory Evening, and Steve Reich Evening.
 In 2010 he created a piece with Michèle Noiret, Minutes opportunes.
 In the same year he worked with Arco Renz for the Palais des Beaux-Arts in Kaaitheater.
 In 2011 he contributed as a dancer to the creation of Zeit by Marc Vanrunxt, and to the creation of Dust by Arco Renz.

 Clinton Stringer (ZA)

 Clinton Stringer was born and raised in South Africa.
 After studying for an Arts Degree there, he moved to Belgium to attend P.A.R.T.S. where he spent two years.
 He left the school to work for Joachim Schlömer on the production La Guerra d’Amore in Basel.
 In 2000, Clinton joined Rosas (Anne Teresa De Keersmaeker).
 Over the course of nine years he was involved in many creations and restagings of repertoire pieces including Rain, Drumming, April Me, Raga for the Rainy Season, Mozart Concert Arias, Bitches Brew… He left the company to study graphic design at Sint-Lukas (Brussels).
 Since graduating, he has divided his time between freelancing as a graphic designer and contemporary dancer.
 In 2011 and 2014, he was involved in the re-staging of Rain at the Opéra de Paris.
 He was also involved in the re-staging of Die Grosse Fugue for the Opéra de Lyon and Companhia Nacional de Bailado (Portugal).
 Freelance dance projects include Dancesmith (2013) with Mark Lorimer and Cynthia Loemij, and Volcano (2014) with Liz Kinoshita.

-Sandy Williams (CA)Originally from Calgary, Canada, Sandy Williams attended the University of Calgary and Concordia University before relocating to Brussels in 2002 to attend P.A.R.T.S.
-After completing the Training Cycle he went on to create his own works (The Kansas City Shuffle) and collaborations with Jan Ritsema ("Blindspot", "KnowH2ow"), Lynda Gaudreau ("Document 4"), Andros Zins-Brown ("Day In / Day Out", "Limewire") Michéle Anne De Mey ("Sinfonia Eroica") and Deborah Hay ("I'll Crane For You").
+Originally from Calgary, Canada, Sandy Williams attended the University of Calgary and Concordia University before relocating to Brussels in 2002 to attend P.A.R.T.S.
+After completing the Training Cycle he went on to create his own works (The Kansas City Shuffle, Everything Happens So Much) and collaborations with Jan Ritsema ("Blindspot", "KnowH2ow"), Andros Zins-Brown ("Day In / Day Out", "Limewire") and Deborah Hay ("I'll Crane For You").

 David Zambrano (VE)

-For over 32 years, David Zambrano has been a monumental figure in the international dance community, and his passion for cultural exchange continues to influence his work.
+For over 33 years, David Zambrano has been a monumental figure in the international dance community, and his passion for cultural exchange continues to influence his work.
 Teaching and performing internationally, Zambrano is an ambassador and liaison across many borders, bringing together artists from all over the planet for his projects.
 An inspiring teacher, thrilling performer, and innovative choreographer, Zambrano has contributed generously to the field of dance in ways that have influenced many and impacted the dance world from several angles.
 His development of the “Flying Low” and “Passing Through” techniques are among his recent innovations that have helped to lead improvisational dance into an exciting future

-Andros Zins-Brown (US)
+Andros Zins-Browne (US)